xwmx/nb/docs/index.markdown

 The minimum number of seconds between automatic Git sync operations when `$NB_AUTO_SYNC` is enabled.

-Supported Values: any positive integer
+Supported Values: '0' or any positive integer
 ```

 <p>